scandihealth/drools-wb/README.md

 - If deployment to WildFly fails with a file system or persistence related error it most likely means that a previous Drools-WB Java process was not terminated and has taken a file lock or JVM address binding
   - Make sure drools-wb-webapp is not already deployed (check standalone.xml \<deployment> tags and check \wildfly-10.1.0.Final\standalone\deployments folder)
   - Close the server and kill all instances of java.exe in your Windows task manager
-- If this doesn't fix the rpoblem, then stop the server and delete the .index and .niogit folders in the dir specified by "org.uberfire.nio.git.dir" and "org.uberfire.metadata.index.dir" and try again
+- If this doesn't fix the problem, then stop the server and delete the .index and .niogit folders in the dir specified by "org.uberfire.nio.git.dir" and "org.uberfire.metadata.index.dir" and try again
   - Note: This will reset all your application data (Data Model, rules, etc)

 # Tips & Tricks